 Considered part of Post-Impressionism, Georges Seurat started a movement called Neo-Impressionism in which his particular painting styles and theories dominated.

-The following resources - most of which were created to support the Metropolitan Museum of Art's exhibition of Seurat's circus-themed artwork - discuss two of his most famous paintings and the inspiration behind them.
+The following resources - many of which were created to support the Metropolitan Museum of Art's exhibition of Seurat's circus-themed artwork - discuss some of Seurat's most famous paintings and the inspiration behind them.

 The Life of the Party: Seurat Dazzles at the Met